AdobeDocs/dynamic-media-classic.en/help/using/viewing-swatch-sets.md

 ## Preview Swatch Sets in a Viewer {#previewing-swatch-sets-in-a-viewer}

-You can use Preview to see how an asset appears on particular viewer type such as HTML5.
+You can use Preview to see how an asset appears in a particular viewer type such as HTML5.
 Depending on the asset type and associated viewer that you have selected to preview, not all viewer type platforms are available in Preview.

 1. In the Asset Library panel on the left side, in the **[!UICONTROL Show]** drop-down list, select a Swatch Set-based asset type such as **[!UICONTROL Swatch Set]**.
 1. In the Asset Library panel on the left side, navigate the Asset folders that contain Swatch Set that you want to preview with a viewer.